kyaiooiayk/How-to-Build-Your-Own-Deep-Learning-Cluster/README.md

 Anyone who knows little about the topic and would like to get started somehow.
 ***

-## What was my background?
-I consider myself an aerospace engineer turned into a mix of software developer, CFD engineer, optimisation engineer, system engineer and data scientist.
-I had next-to-nothing experience on how hardware.
-If I did, you can also do it.
-The  only thing this tutorial is not going to provide you with is the capital to buy the component!
-***

 ## My goal?
 I'd like to:
 - Learn a bit more about the hardware needed to run a DL network.